• Skip to primary navigation

 Share

-On March 4th I had the great pleasure of being a guest on the Three65 podcast.
-I joined host Mark Vale to discuss the latest from Exchange and Exchange Online.
+On July 19th, I had the great pleasure of being a guest on SysAdmin Today.
+I joined host Paul Joyner to discuss several hot topics for Exchange and Office 365; including:

 Share